 First Term: 2012-2016

-A Lafayette, IN native, Sherry has spent most of her adult community life in Columbus, Indiana.
+A Lafayette, Indiana native, Sherry has spent most of her adult community life in Columbus.
 She currently serves as Executive Director of Centra Foundation – the newly formed philanthropic arm of Centra Credit Union, Previously she was President and CEO of Heritage Fund – the Community Foundation of Bartholomew County for 12 years.
 During her tenure the foundation partnered with the local Community Education Coalition in obtaining a $38 million grant from Lilly Endowment for EcO15 – an initiative that addresses educational and career training needs in southeastern Indiana.
 Earlier positions include serving as Executive Director of the Columbus Area Arts Council for two years and being Senior Deputy Mayor and Director of Community Development for the City of Columbus for ten years.
 Active on a number of local boards, Sherry continues to work with the national Council on Foundations in ensuring that foundations comply with high ethical and operating standards.
 She is a frequent speaker and/or trainer on leadership, governance and community collaboration matters.

 Chair, Programs Grants & Services Committee